This is an iHeart podcast here for our final news roundup and information overload.

 And Mandami would legitimize all of those people who want to do bad things in this country.

-Well, it seems to me that in the Middle East, you have a civilizational struggle that's taking place between Israel, which is a liberal democracy, and does a lot to try to incorporate people into its society.
+Well, it seems to me that in the Middle East, you have a civilizational struggle that's taking place between Israel, which is a liberal democracy and does a lot to try to incorporate people into its society.

 And in a certain sense, this is kind of being replayed in American politics.

-Um we're talking with Congressman Randy Fine.
+We're talking with Congressman Randy Fine.

-It's interesting to me that you have this really odd coalition of frankly Islamists that have found this way to partner with progressives.
+It's interesting to me that you have this really odd coalition of, frankly, Islamists that have found this way to partner with progressives.

-So you have people like Linda Sarsor, you have people like AOC that's literally going to events that are held by Islamist groups where the men and women have to sit separately.
+You have people like AOC that's literally going to events that are held by Islamist groups where the men and women have to sit separately.

 But I want to challenge one thing you said.